McNepp/QApplicationContext/README.md

 Additionally, this interface need not be derived from QObject!
 This is well supported by QApplicationContext.
 First, let's declare our interface:

-    class PropFetcher : public QObject {
+    class PropFetcher  {
-      Q_OBJECT

-      Q_PROPERTY(QString value READ value NOTIFY valueChanged)

       public:

-      explicit PropFetcher(QObject* parent = nullptr);

       virtual QString value() const = 0;

-      signals:
-      void valueChanged();
+      virtual ~PropFetcher() 0 default;
     };

-Then, we modify our class `RestPropFetcher` so that it derives from this interface:
+Then, we modify our class `RestPropFetcher` so that it derives from both QObject and this interface:

-    class RestPropFetcher : public PropFetcher {
+    class RestPropFetcher : public QObject, public PropFetcher {
       Q_OBJECT

+      Q_PROPERTY(QString value READ value NOTIFY valueChanged)

       Q_PROPERTY(QString url READ url WRITE setURl NOTIFY urlChanged)

       public: